Topzle Topzle

 ~3 years

 The Embargo Act of 1807 was passed by the United States Congress under President Thomas Jefferson as tensions increased with the United Kingdom.
-Along with trade restrictions imposed by the British, shipping-related industries were hard hit.
-The Federalists fought the embargo and allowed smuggling to take place in New England.
-Trade volumes, commodity prices and securities prices all began to fall.
-Macon's Bill Number 2 ended the embargoes in May 1810, and a recovery started.
+The Act severely impacted shipping-related industries in the United States.
+The Federalists fought the embargo and allowed American merchants to smuggle goods with their British counterparts in New England

 1812 recession